mlaloux/PyShp-as-Fiona--with-geo_interface-/README.md

     55

-And in **Pyshp**, it is now possible to do the same (reading only for the moment) with a simple generator/iterator:
+And it is now possible to do the same in **Pyshp** (reading only for the moment) with a simple generator/iterator:

     def records(filename):
         # generator